I am a cat parent and trained my indoor rescue kitten to enjoy walking on a leash.

 For adult cats, you may want to first rule-out a health issue.
 Arthritic cats and cats with dental issues may simply be grumpy or painful and not want to be touched.

 Long-haired cats, too, can overheat when being pet and may suddenly bite.
-If your adult cat is biting, it may be territory-related (your cat is stressed) or you may not be reading queues well.
+If your adult cat is biting, it may be territory-related (your cat is stressed), or you may not be reading queues well.
 Cats will let you know when they are done being petted.
 Their tail usually starts to flick, their ears are pointed back, and they will look like they are ready to leave—so let your cat move on when they tell you they are done being affectionate.

-Video: How to Pet Your Cat the Right Way
+How to Pet Your Cat the Right Way

 Cats do understand what at timeout is.
 For instance, my kitten was bullying my adult cat.
-Even though the two have adequate space and territory, out kitten would chase and bully our older cat frequently.
+Even though the two have adequate space and territory, our kitten would chase and bully our older cat frequently.
 I found two techniques to be effective.
 When your cat is acting out, find a way to separate them from the environment that allows them to misbehave.

 For instance, our kitten was free-roaming the house and bullying our adult cat into one room.
 When I noticed the behavior starting and my kitten becoming more and more excitable, I shut my kitten into a large portion of the house (with a litterbox, water, food, and adequate entertainment) and let our adult cat free-roam the house.
 After 30 minutes or so, I released the kitten after she had experienced a time out.
 Here's the benefit: